Bendy545/project-portfolio/README.md

 ### Book reservation app (database project)
 **About**
-This project is about reservation of books and use of database
+This project is about rental of RVs and use of database
 **Repository**:
 [RV-rental-app](https://github.com/Bendy545/RV-rental-app.git)